-Studies have highlighted that the successful implementation of the online examination system depends largely on some factors such as; the technology competence of users, the ease of use and perception of the recipients of the online examination (Adanır & Çınar, 2021; Semlambo et al., 2022).
+Studies have highlighted that the successful implementation of the online examination system depends largely on some factors such as; the technology competence of users, the ease of use and the perception of the recipients of the online examination (Adanır & Çınar, 2021; Semlambo et al., 2022).
 The concept of ease of use of online examination innovation refers to the degree to which students find the innovation user-friendly, intuitive, and accessible without extensive technical knowledge which can influence students’ confidence and comfort while participating in the examination (Linus et al., 2025).
 According to Rahman and Hossain (2025), the diversity in the socio-economic and technological backgrounds of students partaking in online examinations presented ease of use of the examination platform an important component.
-This is because students’ familiarity with digital technologies differs as some students may be familiar with digital technologies while others may have partial exposure, and this can influence the ease of navigating the platform effectively (Mukuka & Alex, 2025).
+This is because students’ familiarity with digital technologies differs, as some students may be familiar with digital technologies while others may have partial exposure, and this can influence the ease of navigating the platform effectively (Mukuka & Alex, 2025).

 Students’ perception of the online examination system is also a critical factor that determines the effectiveness of the online examination.
 Studies have revealed that perception influences the attitude and the tendency to accept an innovation (Lee et al., 2016).
-Thus, students are more likely to have positive perception towards online examination mode provided the qualities of fairness, transparency and conveniency are involved in the process of development and implementation (Eltahir et al., 2023).
-A study carried out by ALKursheh (2024) revealed that students had positive perception towards the electronic assessment floated on blackboard platform in the order of digital assessments which are weekly based, followed by real-time in-lecture questions while short tests and group discussion forums, were less prevalent with the traditional final examinations as the least preferred.
+Thus, students are more likely to have a positive perception towards online examination mode provided the qualities of fairness, transparency and convenience are involved in the process of development and implementation (Eltahir et al., 2023).
+A study carried out by ALKursheh (2024) revealed that students had a positive perception towards the electronic assessment floated on the blackboard platform in the order of digital assessments which are weekly based, followed by real-time in-lecture questions, while short tests and group discussion forums, were less prevalent with the traditional final examinations as the least preferred.

 Ilgaz and Afacan Adanır (2020) conducted a mixed study that investigated the academic achievements of 163 students in online examinations at a vocational college in Turkey using the quantitative data of academic achievement and perception.
-The results showed that students reported positive attitude and perception of online examination system in the aspect of: efficiency, usability and reliability.
+The results showed that students reported a positive attitude and perception of the online examination system in the aspect of: efficiency, usability and reliability.
 However, there was no statistically significant difference in the students’ academic achievement in online and traditional examinations.
 Shraım (2019) examined the perception of learners of the online examination at a Technical University in Palestine.
 The study elicited learners’ perception in terms of pedagogy, validity, reliability, affective factors, practicality and security of the mode.
-The results indicated that learners had positive perception of online examinations in the aspect of reliability of grading and efficiency in terms of time, effort and money spent on the examination procedure.
+The results indicated that learners had a positive perception of online examinations in terms of reliability of grading and efficiency in terms of time, effort and money spent on the examination procedure.